-Jennifer Hill Booker is the executive chef and
+Jennifer Hill Booker is the executive chef and owner

-owner of Your Resident Gourmet, LLC, a
+of Your Resident Gourmet, LLC, a personal chef and

-University of Tulsa, an associate degree from
+degree from the University of Tulsa, an associate

-Oklahoma State University, and a
+degree from Oklahoma State University, and a

-from Le Cordon Bleu-Paris.
-A former culinary
+certificate from Le Cordon Bleu-Paris.
+A former

-instructor and a culinary arts program director
+culinary instructor and a culinary arts program

-, she is well qualified to write about proper
+director, she is well qualified to write about proper

-cooking techniques, flavor combinations, and
+cooking techniques, flavor combinations, and food

-food pairings.
+pairings.
 Booker lives in Lilburn, Georgia.